kconger/MiSTer_GroovyHelper/README.md

 Current Features
 -------
-- Starts and Stops GroovyMAME on another host from a MGL file
+- Starts and Stops GroovyMAME on another host from a MGL file, tested on Linux and Macos

 Requirements
 -------
 - [Groovy_MiSTer](https://github.com/psakhis/Groovy_MiSTer) installed on your MiSTer
-- [GroovyMAME](https://github.com/antonioginer/GroovyMAME) installed and configured on another Linux host
+- [GroovyMAME](https://github.com/antonioginer/GroovyMAME) installed and configured on another host
 - SSH Server on your Groovy emulator host
 - SSH Key setup between your MiSTer and Groovy emulator host